Best Time to Visit Jordan

 Determining the when to go to Jordan is also an important part of planning.
 Your trip to this Middle East hot spot will be enjoyable no matter when you go.
 However, there are some times that are better than others.

 Here's what you need to know about the best time to visit Jordan.

 The best time to visit Jordan is from March through June, during the country's beautiful spring season.
 It's considered high season in the destination, as throngs of tourists flock to Amman, Petra, and the Dead Sea to take advantage of spring's warm days and breezy nights.

 The weather and climate of Jordan can vary considerably depending on where you are.
 In Amman, towards the north, tourists can expect perfect weather for sightseeing in the spring.
-It's still a bit chilly in March, with low temperatures in Amman dropping to an average of 6 degrees Celsius and highs typically hitting 17 degrees Celsius.
+It's still a bit chilly in March, with low temperatures in Amman dropping to an average of six degrees Celsius and highs typically hitting 17 degrees Celsius.
 Bring a light jacket if you plan to go sightseeing at Amman's incredible archeological attractions, like the Amman Citadel and the Roman Theater.

-The city warms up throughout the spring, and by June, the temperature in Amman ranges from 17 degrees Celsius at night to 30 degrees Celsius during the day.
+The capital warms up throughout the spring, and by June, the temperature in Amman ranges from 17 degrees Celsius at night to 30 degrees Celsius during the day.
 While you might get the occasional shower in March or April, it hardly rains in Amman from May through October.
 Take advantage of the sunshine to explore Rainbow Street and enjoy the city's lovely al fresco falafel joints.

 Jordan also has another sightseeing highlight during the spring season: flowers.
 Head to the northern hills to see the Earth carpeted by brightly colored wildflowers, and drive along the King's Highway for a glimpse of Jordan's national flower, the Black Iris, blooming along the roadside.
 Who knew the landscape of the Middle East could be this vibrant?